On the Wasserstein median of probability measures: Introduction

-This motivates our proposal of the Wasserstein median in response to the call.
-As its name entails, Wasserstein median generalizes \Frechet median onto the space of probability measures.
-A primary contribution of this paper is to formulate a novel measure of central tendency in the field of OT that fills a gap in the literature and prove its existence and consistency.
-Another appealing contribution is that we present an algorithm for computing a Wasserstein median whose convergence is also proved.
-Our proposed algorithm is generic in the sense that it can use any existing algorithms for computing Wasserstein barycenters.
-Although not rigorously investigated from a theoretical point of view, we speculate that the Wasserstein median has its potential as a robust alternative against the Wasserstein barycenter in the presence of outliers.
-Our numerical experiments provide ample evidence to support our conjecture.
+This motivates our proposal and investigation of the Wasserstein median in response to the call.
+As its name entails, the Wasserstein median generalizes the \Frechet median onto the space of probability measures.
+A primary contribution of this paper is the formulation of a novel measure of central tendency in the field of OT, filling a gap in the literature.
+We prove its existence, consistency, and robustness.
+Another appealing contribution is that we present an algorithm for computing a Wasserstein median whose convergence is also proven.
+Our proposed algorithm is versatile, able to incorporate any existing algorithms for computing Wasserstein barycenters, effectively making it a meta-algorithm.
+Our numerical experiments provide ample evidence to highlight the importance of our proposed framework.

+During the development of our study, we encountered the work of \cite{altschuler_2021_AveragingBuresWassersteinManifold}.
+This appears to be the first study recognizing the Wasserstein median as a direct extension of the geometric median to the space of probability measures.
+However, their scope is restricted to algorithmic aspects of the regularized Wasserstein median for a collection of Gaussian distributions on the Bures-Wasserstein manifold.
+Moreover, a number of the theoretical properties cited in the relevant literature are not directly applicable to the context due to the unfavorable characteristics of the Wasserstein space.
+Our distinctive contributions consist of formulating the concept in a more general context relevant to what most practitioners encounter on a daily basis, examining elementary theoretical properties, and proposing a generic class of algorithm beyond the Bures-Wasserstein manifold.

 The rest of this paper is organized as follows.
-In Section \ref{sec:geometry}, we start our journey with a concise review on basic concepts in OT.
+In Section \ref{sec:geometry}, we start our journey with a concise review of basic concepts in OT.
 We formulate the Wasserstein median problem and a generic algorithm in Section \ref{sec:main} along with relevant theoretical results.
 In Section \ref{sec:special}, we discuss two special cases on how the Wasserstein median problem has its connection to the literature based on the arguments pertained to the computation.
-In Section \ref{sec:example}, we validate the proposed framework with simulated and real data examples that come from popular modalities in OT.
-We conclude in Section \ref{sec:conclusion} with discussion on issues and topics that help to pose potential directions for future studies.
-All proofs are deferred to \hyperref[appendix]{Supplementary Materials}.
+In Section \ref{sec:example}, we validate the proposed framework with simulated and real data examples.
+We conclude in Section \ref{sec:conclusion} with a discussion on issues and topics that help to pose potential directions for future studies.
+All proofs and additional simulation results are provided in the Appendix.
+The algorithms proposed are implemented in the \textsf{R} package \texttt{T4transport}, available at \url{https://kisungyou.com/T4transport}.
+Codes to replicate a selection of examples are available at \url{https://github.com/kisungyou/papers}.